 A: Trial subscription to PI Developers Club is designed to provide a straightforward way for individuals who are not familiar with the program or PI System development to try it for a limited time.
 It is an automated process where the interested individual can start a 45-day trial period to take advantage of all member benefits.
-At the conclusion of the period the subscriber will have the option to renew into a regular subscription.
+At the conclusion of the period the subscriber will have the option to change to a regular subscription.
 To be eligible the individual needs to not be a subscriber over the past two years.
-Also, if there are existing unused vouchers associated with the user's organization the individual is deemed ineligible for trial; in that case we recommend the individual to use their regular available vouchers and become a regular subscriber.
+Also, if there are existing unused subscriptions associated with the user's organization the individual is deemed ineligible for trial; in that case we recommend the individual to use their available subscriptions through their organization.

 A: The VLE is a PI System in the cloud that makes it easy for customers to quickly access a running PI Server.
 It also includes a number of educational courses.
 Members will be able to perform tests and learn technologies in this cloud offering without installing software on premise or manipulating local servers.
 It comes as a benefit for PI DevClub members or it can be purchased separately.
 You can find more information here.
 Each time you launch your personal TCE, a copy of a template becomes instantiated to ensure that the content is accurate.
 The drawback is that your work will be lost between sessions.
 For this reason we highly recommend you back-up your work, for example, by sending yourself an email or uploading the content you produced to an ftp server or cloud storage.

 A: A group subscription to PI DevClub is one of the major benefits of the OSIsoft Partner Program.
 If you own a subscription, you can access PI DevClub as a paid member.
 Please contact your Partner Manager at OSIsoft, or send an email to firstname.lastname@example.org, if you have additional questions.